wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 This second point can easily be understood whit a simple thought experiment:
 * Let's assume that a nation-state level attacker funds an attack where they fill blocks with transactions sent back to themselves, consistently paying fees high enough to ensure that their transactions will be in the next block and stopping anyone else from transacting.
 * In this case, the fees will necessary become high, but this situation will stop anyone else from transacting, stopping any real demand for Bitcoin's properties.
-The fees are still high, but would you still support a mitigation scheme to limit the reach of such an attack?
+The fees are high, yes, but would you still support a mitigation scheme to limit the reach of such an attack?
 {: style="text-align: justify"}

 ### Satoshi inscribed on-chain so I should be able to do it too